 How private debt deals are structured

 Since private debt offers greater flexibility, companies can work with FirePower Capital on uniquely tailored deals.
 “We did a deal with a publicly listed company who was looking to grow through acquisitions,” explains Simpson, who says the company’s share price had been negatively affected in the market.
 “What made this deal special was that the borrower already had a major bank behind them, vendor take-back financing agreements, and had used equity before to acquire other businesses.”
-But because of how the deal was structured, “they came to us, and we were able to provide them with debt that was far less dilutive than raising equity, while working with the existing cap table.
-This meant the company was able to execute on an acquisition and increase their overall profitability, resulting in a much higher share price post close.”
+But because of how the deal was structured, “they came to us, and we were able to provide them with debt that was far less dilutive than raising equity while working with the existing cap table.
+This meant the company was able to execute on the acquisition and increase their overall profitability, resulting in a much higher share price post-close.”

 The increasing popularity of private debt means companies and owners can avoid dilution.
 Private debt, which has an expected return that is much lower than that of equity, allows owners to continue growing their business, such as through scaling their sales and marketing efforts, as well as making acquisitions.